dsalomoni/bdp2-2022/containers/README.md

 # this is to be done on test1
 apk update && apk add bind-tools dig +short myip.opendns.com @resolver1.opendns.com

 ```

 ## Install portainer

 ```
-docker volume create portainer_data docker run -d -p 9000:9000 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer
+docker volume create portainer_data docker run -d -p 8000:8000 -p 443:9443 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce

 ```

-Remember to change the VM1 security group appropriately or you won't be able to connect to portainer.
+Remember to change the VM1 security group appropriately or you won't be able to connect to the portainer container.
+Make sure that as _source_ IP address you put that of your own laptop.

-__Note that the unibo wireless network may block outgoing traffic to port 9000__.
-In this case, you would not be able to open the Portainer web page.
-Possible workarounds: change the port exposed by VM1 to port 80 with the `-p` flag above, or connect to the Internet through another network.

 ## Run mypi.py in a container